Ryan-Jonah/MVCBlog-Public/README.md

     }
 ```

 Comments contain parental relationships to their Post, BlogUser(creator) and Moderator(in the case of a modified comment), as well as the parent comment.
-Comments also contain recursive relationship to all comments which are a within its reply chain defined as **Replies**.
+Comments also contain a recursive relationship to all comments within its reply chain which is defined as **Replies**.

 <a name="tagModel"/>

 ### Tag Model

 ```
-using Microsoft.AspNetCore.Identity;
-using System;
-using System.Collections.Generic;
-using System.ComponentModel.DataAnnotations;
-using System.Linq;
-using System.Threading.Tasks;

-namespace MVCBlog.Models
 {
     /// <summary>
     /// Tag model use for database migrations